ecrookshanks/hist-man/README.md

 * get familiar with go and its conventions, patterns, etc.
 * learn the spf13 cobra command library, conventions, and patterns.

+### build/run
+As of yet a build script has not been generated.
+So the easiest way to run is with the "go run" command at the terminal. go run hist-man.go [command]

 The first couple of commands to be implemented with be simple:

 ### size